AhmedAyman4/AhmedAyman4/README.md

 # Hello World!, I'm Ahmed, An Aspiring Data Scientist 👋🏼:

-Ahmed Ayman Alhofy<br>Aspiring Data Scientist<br>BSc Student in Information Systems, Faculty of Computers and Artificial Intelligence, University of Sadat City
+Ahmed Ayman is an aspiring Data Scientist and Machine Learning Engineer currently pursuing a Bachelor's degree in Information Systems at the University of Sadat City.
+With strong skills in Python, data analysis, and machine learning technologies, he has experience in building predictive models, conducting data-driven research, and developing innovative AI solutions.
+Ahmed is passionate about leveraging data science and artificial intelligence to solve complex problems.

 ## 🌐 Socials: